Going beyond applications: the video interview

 Written by Zahra (she/her), student, and Engineering staff

-What you need to know about the optional video interview
+What you need to know about the online video interview

-Completing the interview improves the likelihood that you will be admitted.
-Plus the interview is required if you'd like to be considered for entrance scholarships.
+Completing the online engineering interview improves the likelihood that you'll be admitted.
+Plus, the interview is required if you'd like to be considered for Faculty of Engineering entrance scholarships.

-The interview score is added to your admission average so even a bad interview improves your chance of being admitted.
+The interview score is added to your admission average, so even a bad interview improves your chances of being admitted.
 Most students lack experience with interviews and are nervous.
 The reviewers are trained to focus more on the content of the interview versus how you present yourself.

 So now that I’ve (hopefully) convinced you to do the video interview, you’re probably wondering how you can be successful.
 Not to worry, I’m here to help.